best things to do in Monaco

 Nestled within the Jardin Exotique de Monaco, the 120-year-old Museum is an easy addition to a day of walkabout.

-45 – Turn a few pages at the Princess Grace Irish Library
+48 – Turn a few pages at the Princess Grace Irish Library

 Princess Grace Irish Library, Monaco

-A lovely way to spend an afternoon that perhaps a little too toasty outside, the Princess Grace Irish Library holds a collection of thousands of books (many of which dive into Irish culture and traditions) and hosts a range of art and literature-themed events and workshops.
+A lovely way to spend an afternoon that is perhaps a little too toasty outside, the Princess Grace Irish Library holds a collection of thousands of books (many of which dive into Irish culture and traditions) and hosts a range of art and literature-themed events and workshops.

 A highlight for traveling families, the Library is known for its warm and charming children’s section.

-46 – Sit back and relax at Square Théodore Gastaud
+49 – Sit back and relax at Square Théodore Gastaud

-Square Théodore Gastaud, Monaco
+Square Théodore Gastaud in Monaco

 Hidden at the end of a quaint little alleyway next to La Condamine, the Tuscan-style Square Théodore Gastaud is an ideal place to spend some time away from the busy streets.